tracking-exposed/experiments-data/silver/README.md

 using the file "Media and Influences.ods(.zip)" the sources has been extracted and put in pages.json(.zip)

-  * some posts belonging to pages not followed by the profiles are been found (Facebook decision, we are not following these)

---- work in progress
+  * some posts had not the displayName and pageName properly extracted, this was happening on `album`, now is fixed.

+### results

+Using the command: `STARTDAY="2017-10-08" ENDDAY="2017-10-24" DEBUG=* node mongo-scripts/silver.js`

-This has produced the file **fbtrex-data-1.json.zip** which is the one you should use for your analysis
+  * This has produced the file **fbtrex-data-1.json(.zip)** which is the one you should use for your analysis, contains all the improvement described above.
+  * a list of all the posts, ordered by first appearence (publicationTime), and their appearence map, their text display, is in **post-publication-0.json(.zip)**